sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Clear browser cache when restarting the worksheet (Mike Hansen).

- * Update jsmath to version 3.6 (Jason Grout).
+ * Update jsMath to version 3.6 upstream release (Jason Grout).

  * In-line WYSIWYG editor for text cells using [[http://tinymce.moxiecode.com|TinyMCE]] (Jason Grout).

  * Automatic indentation (Alexander Hupfer, Tom Boothby) -- Automatic indentation for Python code after colons and same level identation.
-Currently, up to four levels of identation are supported.
+Currently, up to four levels of indentation are supported.

 == Number Theory ==

  * Number field ideal utilities (John Cremona, Maite Aranes) -- New function {{{invertible_residues()}}} for iterating through only the invertible residues modulo an integral ideal.
 New function {{{element_1_mod()}}} such that {{{A.element_1_mod(B)}}} returns some {{{a}}} in {{{A}}} such that {{{1 - a}}} is in {{{B}}}.

- * New function {{{random_element}}} for returning a random element of a number field (Alex Ghitza).
+ * New function {{{random_element()}}} for returning a random element of a number field (Alex Ghitza).

  * Elliptic curve function {{{integral_points()}}} misses some points (John Cremona) -- Francois Glineur reported that for the elliptic curve {{{20160bg2}}}, the output of {{{integral_points()}}} misses the points {{{x = 168}}} and {{{x = 381}}}.
 This problem has been narrowed down to the function {{{point_preprocessing()}}}, and the bug is now fixed.

  * Elliptic curve (Robert Bradshaw) -- Support for the construction of an elliptic curve via a Weierstrass equation.
 The Weierstrass equation can be passed as an argument to {{{EllipticCurve()}}}.

- * Separating relative number fields from generic/absolute number fields (Nick Alexander) -- Functionalities in the module {{{rings/number_field/number_field.py}}} that deal with relative number fields are now wrapped inside the new module {{{rings/number_field/number_field_rel.py}}}.
+ * Separating relative number fields from generic/absolute number fields (Nick Alexander) -- Functionalities in the module {{{sage.rings.number_field.number_field.py}}} that deal with relative number fields are now wrapped inside the new module {{{sage.rings.number_field.number_field_rel.py}}}.

  * Cremona's database of elliptic curves (William Stein) -- Improved handling of the case {{{990h}}}.

  * Manin constant (William Stein) -- New function {{{manin_constant()}}} to compute the Manin constant of an elliptic curve.
 This function only works if the curve is in the installed Cremona database.
-By default Sage includes a small databases, whereas the full database must be installed as an optional package.
+By default Sage includes a small database, whereas the full database must be installed as an optional package.
 WARNING: The result is _not_ provably correct in the sense that when the numbers are huge, isogenies could be missed due to precision issues.
-The newly implemented function can be found in the module {{{schemes/elliptic_curves/ell_rational_field.py}}}.
+The newly implemented function can be found in the module {{{sage.schemes.elliptic_curves.ell_rational_field.py}}}.

  * Bach bound (William Stein) -- New function {{{bach_bound()}}} to compute the Bach bound associated to a number field.
-Assuming the General Riemann Hypothesis, the Bach bound is a bound B such that every integral ideal is equivalent modulo principal fractional ideals to an integral ideal of norm at most B. The newly implemented function can be found in the module {{{rings/number_field/number_field_base.pyx}}}.
+Assuming the General Riemann Hypothesis, the Bach bound is a bound B such that every integral ideal is equivalent modulo principal fractional ideals to an integral ideal of norm at most B. The newly implemented function can be found in the module {{{sage.rings.number_field.number_field_base.pyx}}}.

 == Optional Packages ==

- * Modular polynomials database (Alex Ghitza) -- Remove the use of {{{polydict}}} in {{{databases/db_modular_polynomials.py}}}.
+ * Modular polynomials database (Alex Ghitza) -- Removed the use of {{{polydict}}} in the module {{{sage.databases.db_modular_polynomials.py}}}.

  * {{{lrs.spkg}}} improvements (Marshall Hampton) -- Further tests added to the {{{makefile}}} of the package [[http://cgm.cs.mcgill.ca/~avis/C/lrs.html|lrs]].
 This optional package implements the reverse search algorithm for vertex enumeration and convex hull problems.